App Instructions

 A standard Graphical User Interface (GUI) is used, with command buttons, scrollbars and list boxes.
 There is no programming or command language, so students should be able to run the apps with little or no instructions.
 The apps run in a separate window, so that the student can easily move back and forth between the apps and the corresponding hypertext discussion, and so that a student can keep an app open and running as she browses through the text.

 The app output is displayed numerically and graphically in a set of coordinated tables and graphs.
 A consistent color-coding is used.
-Graphical objects that depend only on the distributions or parameters are shown in blue, while graphical objects that depend on data (either simulation or student generated) are shown in red.
+Graphical objects that depend only on the distributions or parameters are usually shown in blue, while graphical objects that depend on data (either simulation or student generated) are usually shown in red.
 Most app objects have tool tips, small pop-up boxes that explain the object.
 Rest the cursor on an object to display the tool tip.

 The Main Toolbar